George Psalmanazar: Chaplain and theological essayist

 Innes eventually went to Portugal as chaplain general to the British forces.
 By then, however, he had developed an opium addiction and had become involved in several misguided business ventures, including a failed effort to market decorated fans purported to be from Formosa.
-Psalmanazar's claims became increasingly less credible as time went on and knowledge of Formosa from other sources began to contradict his claims.
+Psalmanazar's claims became increasingly dubious as time went on and knowledge of Formosa from other sources began to contradict his claims.
 His energetic defence of his imposture began to slacken and in 1706 he confessed, first to friends and then to the general public.
 By then London society had largely grown tired of the "Formosan craze".

 In the following years Psalmanazar worked for a time as a clerk in an army regiment until some clergymen gave him money to study theology.
 Psalmanazar then participated in the literary milieu of Grub Street, writing pamphlets, editing books and undertaking other low-paid and unglamorous tasks.
 He learned Hebrew, co-authored Samuel Palmer's A General History of Printing (1732), and contributed a number of articles to the Universal History.
 He even contributed to A Complete System of Geography and wrote about the real conditions in Formosa, pointedly criticising the hoax he himself had perpetrated.
 He appears to have become increasingly religious and disowned his youthful impostures.
 This newfound religiosity culminated in his anonymous publication of a book of theological essays in 1753.